COMP2160-Game-Development/Prac-12/README.md

 ## Step 3 - Refactor!
 (40 min)
 Now, do your refactoring.
 Following your plan (but not being afraid to make changes), make the modifications to the code to implement your refactor.
 Make sure you are pushing things to Github, as your demonstrator will need to see evidence of your changes.

-Note: If functionality is improved (i.e. bugs are removed) as a result of your refactoring, that is absolutely fine.
+Note: If functionality is improved as a result of your refactoring, that is absolutely fine.
 You can even improve accessibility.
 However, the emphasis should be on refactoring.

 Get ready to tell your demonstrator about your refactor.
 You will only have a couple of minutes to explain it to them, so make sure you are ready before calling them over.

 ## To receive full marks for this prac, show your demonstrator:
 * Your refactored project.
-* Evidence of your refactor (such as git history)
+* Evidence of your refactor (such as git history).
 * Why you made the changes and how it improved performance and/or architecture.

 ## Further reading